 Shree Swaminarayan Mandir

 At a distance of 4 km from Bhuj Railway Station, Shree Swaminarayan Mandir is a Hindu temple located in the heart of Bhuj city, Gujarat.
-Situated near Kutch Museum, it is one of the famous temples of Shree Swaminarayan and among the best places to visit in Bhuj.
+Situated near Kutch Museum, it is one of the famous temples of Shree Swaminarayan and among the best places of sightseeing in Bhuj.

-Dedicated to Nar Narayan and Swaminarayan, the new temple of Swaminarayan is an architectural masterpiece built with marble and is a sight to behold.
-Spread across 5 acres of land, the shimmering structure has 7 shikharas with a main dome, 25 smaller domes and 258 carved pillars made of pure marble.
-Apart from the main deities, the temple also houses the idols of Radha Krishna, Ghanshyam, Sukh Shaiya and many other deities.
+Dedicated to Nar Narayan and Swaminarayan, the new temple of Swaminarayan is an architectural masterpiece built with marble and is a sight to behold as part of Bhuj tour.
+Spread across 5 acres of land, the shimmering structure has 7 shikharas with the main dome, 25 smaller domes, and 258 carved pillars made of pure marble.
+Apart from the main deities, the temple also houses the idols of Radha Krishna, Ghanshyam, Sukh Shaiya, and many other deities.
 One can also see numerous carvings on the pillars and ceilings of this temple.
-It also boasts of a wonderful 3D film which depicts the life of Lord Shree Swaminarayan.
+It also boasts of a wonderful 3D film that depicts the life of Lord Shree Swaminarayan.

 Timings: 6 AM - 11PM & 4 PM - 9 PM